4 Min ReadJuly 7, 2023

 A good Net Promoter Score (NPS) means your customers are happy and your dealership has a good reputation.
 And a good reputation is linked to higher trust in your dealership, increased profits, and greater customer retention.

-How to Improve Your Dealership's NPS
+How To Improve Your Dealership's NPS

 One of the best strategies to increase your NPS is employing a modern retail strategy to make it easier and more transparent for customers to buy a car.
 This approach builds trust by allowing buyers to build their own deals (according to dealer-set parameters).
 It also allows buyers to meld the online and in-store shopping experience to spend less time at the dealership.